25 Aerodynamics of Finite Wings

 Winglets

-The purpose of winglets is to increase the effective aspect ratio of the wing but without significantly increasing the span of the wing.
+The purpose of winglets is to increase the effective aspect ratio of the wing but without significantly increasing the wing’s span.
 The classic “Whitcomb” winglet moves the tip vortices from the wing tip to the top of the winglet, as confirmed in the photograph below.
-The consequence is that the tip vortices are further away from more of the wing, thereby reducing the magnitude of the induced downwash over the span of the wing and so decreasing its induced drag.
-The flow velocities induced by the tip vortices decreases inversely with distance, so only a relatively small winglet can decrease the downwash velocities over the wing, hence significantly reducing drag.
+The consequence is that the tip vortices are further away from more of the wing, reducing the magnitude of the induced downwash all over the wing and decreasing its induced drag.
+The flow velocities induced by the tip vortices decrease inversely with distance, so even a small winglet can decrease the downwash velocities over the wing, significantly reducing drag.

-Aircraft today either have a winglet by design or are retrofitted with winglets after delivery.
-The motivation is evident, in that a winglet can reduce drag and save fuel.
-While the winglet adds some structural weight and produces a small increment in skin friction drag, the reductions on induced drag outweigh these concerns.
+Today, airplanes have a winglet by design or are retrofitted with winglets after delivery.
+The motivation is evident in that a winglet can reduce drag and save fuel.
+While the winglet adds some structural weight and produces a small increment in skin friction drag, the reductions in induced drag outweigh these concerns.
 Fuel savings can offset the cost of retrofitting a winglet to an airliner in as little as two years.
-Therefore, the use of a winglet makes sense compared to a wing redesign with a higher wing span and aspect ratio.
+Therefore, using a winglet makes sense compared to a wing redesign with a higher wing span and aspect ratio.

 A large “Jumbo” airliner’s feasible wingspan and aspect ratio may be limited for several reasons, such as higher wing weight and the possibility of aeroelastic issues.
-There are also factors imposed by airport operations such as taxiway access, parking, hangar size, etc. The Boeing 777X is unique because of its extremely high wingspan and aspect ratio, it uses a folding wing tip design.
-The idea is to give an ultra-high aspect ratio wing for flight while having a reduced span on the ground; in this regard, a winglet to boost the effective aspect ratio of the wing is not needed.
+Airport operations, such as taxiway access, parking, hangar size, etc., also impose factors.
+The Boeing 777X is unique because of its extremely high wingspan and aspect ratio, it uses a folding wing tip design.
+The idea is to give an ultra-high aspect ratio wing for flight while having a reduced wing span on the ground; in this regard, a winglet to boost the wing’s effective aspect ratio is unnecessary.

 (50)